 Trademark Infringement Notice: Everything You Need to Know

-A trademark infringement notice can be used when you find that someone is using your trademark without your express permission.3 min read
+A trademark infringement notice can be used when you find that someone is using your trademark without your express permission.4 min read

-A trademark infringement notice can be used when you find that someone is using your trademark without your express permission.
-One of the most common methods for dealing with trademark infringement issues is sending a Cease and Desist Letter.
-Because every trademark issue is unique, you should not rely on Cease and Desist letter templates.
-Instead, you need to make sure you've hired an intellectual property attorney to help with your case.
+A trademark infringement notice can be used should you find that someone is using your trademark without your permission.
+One of the most common starting methods for dealing with trademark infringement issues is to send a cease-and-desist letter to the party that you believe is using your mark.
+Because every trademark issue is unique, you should not rely on using a cease-and-desist letter template to send this notice.
+Instead, you should hire an intellectual property attorney to help with your case.

 How to Respond to a Trademark Infringement Notice on eBay

-There have been many people that have built successful businesses by selling goods on eBay, and this can be a very lucrative endeavor when done correctly.
-However, due to the nature of online sales, it's very common for unscrupulous businesses or people to attempt to sell counterfeit items that use a company's trademark without their permission.
+There have been many people who have built successful businesses from selling goods on eBay, and this can be a very lucrative endeavor when done correctly.
+However, due to the nature of online sales, it's very common for unscrupulous businesses or people to attempt to sell counterfeit items that use a company's trademark without permission.

-One of the main purposes of the Lanham Act is shielding both trademark holders and consumers from counterfeiting by preventing unauthorized trademark usage. eBay, and other internet marketplaces, understand how difficult it can be to monitor listings for trademark infringement, which is why most of these services now offer a method for reporting intellectual property claims.
-However, this means that you may receive a trademark infringement notice with which you disagree, meaning you don't believe that you are using the mark improperly.
+One of the main purposes of the 1946 Lanham Act is to shield both trademark holders and consumers from counterfeiting by preventing unauthorized trademark usage. eBay and other internet marketplaces understand how difficult it can be to monitor listings for trademark infringement, which is why most of these services now offer a method for reporting intellectual property claims.
+However, this means that you could receive a trademark infringement notice with which you disagree, meaning you don't believe that you are using the mark improperly.

 If you receive a trademark infringement notice, you need to be very careful about how you proceed.
 Responding the wrong way may harm your case or even remove your rights to a trademark that you otherwise may have been entitled to use.
-After receiving notice of a trademark claim, your first step should be contacting a trademark attorney that is familiar with infringement cases.
+After receiving notice of a trademark claim, your first step should be to contact a trademark attorney who is familiar with infringement cases.

-eBay users must comply with an extensive claims policy related to copyrights and trademarks.
+Users of eBay must comply with an extensive claims policy related to copyrights and trademarks.
 This policy is known as the Verified Rights Owner (VeRO) program.
-VeRO is meant to prove that eBay is committed to protecting the rights of trademark owners while making sure customers do not purchase counterfeit goods.
-With VeRO, there is a process for reporting trademark infringement, as well as quick removal of listings that have been identified as suspicious by eBay administrators.
-However, because eBay's employees aren't experts in intellectual property, you may have a listing removed incorrectly.
+VeRO is meant to prove that eBay is committed to protecting the rights of trademark owners while making sure that customers do not purchase counterfeit goods.
+With VeRO, there is a process for reporting trademark infringement, as well as the quick removal of listings that have been identified as suspicious by eBay administrators.
+However, because eBay's employees aren't experts in intellectual property, you could end up with a listing being removed incorrectly.

-There are a variety of reasons you could have an eBay listing removed.
+There are a variety of reasons why your eBay listing could be removed.
 For starters, if it appears that the goods you are selling are counterfeit, your listing can be taken down.
-Your listing may also be removed due to likelihood of confusion, which means a company believes that your mark is too close to theirs and they believe consumers will be confused by the similarity.
+Your listing may also be removed due to the likelihood of confusion, which means that a company believes that your mark is too close to its mark, and it believes that consumers will be confused by the similarity.

 The “first sale” doctrine states that you are allowed to resell items you bought legitimately without a company being able to stop the sale.
 This doctrine will be your go-to defense if your eBay listing is removed.
 You may also be able to restore your listing if you own a federal trademark on the goods that you are attempting to sell.

 Anyone can file a claim against your listing if they have a “good faith” belief that you are violating trademark rights.
-While the person making the claim does need to provide their email address and other forms of verification, eBay has no concrete definition of “good faith,” which leads to many false claims.
+While the person making the claim does need to provide their email address and other forms of verification, eBay has no concrete definition of “good faith,” which could lead to false claims.

-While dealing with the infringement claim, it's important you refrain from making statements that are:
+While dealing with an infringement claim, it's important you refrain from making statements that are:

 Being truthful will protect you if there is additional legal action resulting from the claim.

-If your eBay listing is removed and you own a trademark registration or that you legally purchased the items you are selling, you will have strong grounds for a counter-case.
-It's important to remember that too many claims against your eBay profile may result in your account being suspended, denying you a valuable source of income.
+If your eBay listing is removed and you own a trademark registration or you legally purchased the items you are selling, you will have strong grounds for a counter case.
+It's also important to remember that too many claims against your eBay profile may result in your account being suspended, denying you a valuable source of income.

 Your attorney should be able to help you decide if you are protected by the “first sale” doctrine.
-They should also be able to help you register a trademark so that you are protected against infringement claims in the future.
+The attorney also should be able to help you register a trademark so that you are protected against infringement claims in the future.

 If you need help dealing with a trademark infringement notice, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.